 For example, you can employ this “personal & positive” approach to your dialogue if your partner:

 - Suffers from unchecked conditions, from sleep issues to digestive problems

 - Has a high-stress career that exposes them to (figuratively) toxic environments

 - Works a job that exposes them to (literally) toxic environments

 It’s 2022.
-We all know that smoking is bad for us, that we should be eating lots of fresh, diverse, whole foods, that we should work up a sweat regularly, that we should get enough sleep.* But those who regularly disregard scientifically proven facts around health are usually not doing so because they have their head in the sand.
+We all know that smoking is bad for us, that we should eat lots of fresh, diverse, whole foods, work up a sweat regularly, and get enough sleep.* But those who regularly disregard scientifically proven facts around health are usually not doing so because they have their head in the sand.

 People are a lot more complicated than that.